Skip to main content

 Blackwell was allowed to declare multiple times without fear of contradiction that the commission’s work is essential to protect legitimate voters from having their votes effectively annulled by someone who votes illegally.

-Kobach’s sweeping request for state information on voters, which has been resisted by many state officials, was an apparent effort to engage in a national version of his Crosscheck program, of which People For the American Way recently noted:
+Kobach’s sweeping request for state information on voters, which has been resisted by many state officials, was an apparent effort to engage in a national version of his Crosscheck program, of which People For the American Way recently noted(link is external):

 Blackwell said that the Commission would also be looking at threats to our voting system from foreign interference.
 It will be telling to see how much time and investigative resources the commission expends on documented Russian meddling in the 2016 election relative to how much it spends trying, yet again, to prove that there is a so-far-invisible wave of illegal voting that justifies restrictive vote-suppressing legislation.